 UConn was flawless at both ends of the floor against Temple, romping 90-36 last night in Norfolk, Va.
 It was the top-seeded Huskies' 74th win in a row, the longest streak in NCAA Division I women's history.

-It may also have been one of the least enjoyable for Auriemma since it came against a team coached by second-year Owls coach Tonya Cardoza, one of his assistants for 14 years.
+It may also have been one of the least enjoyable for Auriemma because it came against a team coached by second-year Owls coach Tonya Cardoza, one of his assistants for 14 years.

 Maya Moore (19 points) hit three-pointers on the Huskies' first two possession, they ran off 20 points in a row in six minutes after Temple closed within 13-5 and finished the half on a 20-1 burst.

 Notre Dame 84, Vermont 66Skylar Diggins had a season-high 31 points, seven steals and six assists to lead Notre Dame over 10th-seeded Vermont in South Bend.
 The Irish finished with 19 steals and forced the Catamounts into 25 turnovers.
-Notre Dame, which fell behind by 10 points eight minutes into the game, finished the half on a 32-13 run to open a 42-33 lead at intermission.
 Notre Dame (29-5) advanced to the Kansas City Regional semifinal.
-Diggins also helped slow down Vermont's high scoring guards May Kotsopoulos (12 points) and Courtnay Pilypaitis (11).